nayanbanik/ICTD_2021_Code/readme.md

 # Run Codespaces

-1. Create codespaces with this repository.
+1. Go to https://github.com/codespaces and create codespaces with this repository.
 2. In the terminal type `pip install flask torchtext==0.6.0
 3. Upload the downloaded 'model.pt' file in the ./static/assets' folder
 4. Set the flask server in development mode.
 Type: `set FLASK_ENV=development`